We’re All In This Together

 Moving and Motivation

-Posted in Uncategorized on October 24, 2007 by nickersmartin
+Posted in Uncategorized on October 24, 2007 by nick

 I moved out of my parent’s house approximately two weeks ago, and into my friend Matthew’s house in Lancaster.
 Here the rent is cheap and the people are nice.
 Not that my parents weren’t kind - but it’s been a welcome change to be living with people I can more closely relate to - both in politics and age.